 On the flight from Manhattan to Miami the flight attendant in fight class where they were seated said the two were "hashtag couple goals."

 They reportedly shared a romantic dinner seaside at the W Hotel on Saturday night.

 Fordelante, 31, is a model and designer on the NYC scene.
 He is a former model for Abercrombie and Fitch.
 Born in Cameroon, he became an American citizen five years ago.

 Montgomery Maxton’s ex-boyfriend, Brian H., allegedly posted an intimidating video on Instagram last night following a “usual evening bender” as Maxton has been known to say.

 The video purports to show H. lip-syncing to the Nikki Minaj song “Hard White.”
 At the end of the video H. delivers an angry “bitch” in a deep voice with a bone-chilling gaze in his eyes.

-Maxton responded by copying the video and posting it to his Twitter account around 1am saying “LOL good luck getting through my guards.”
+Maxton responded by copying the video and posting it to his Twitter account around 1am saying “LOL good luck getting through my guard.”

 He also copied the video to his Instagram Stories with a geotag of the city dump.

 Maxton’s publicist deleted the tweet and the Insta Story around 4am.
-Maxton employs a bodyguard for undisclosed reasons.
+Maxton employs a bodyguard.